philpagel/eggtimer/README.md

 ## Run with Docker

-To run the flask app as a docker container, use the supplied `compose.yaml` file and just launch everything like this:
+To run the flask app as a docker container, use the supplied `compose.yaml` file.
+First we need to build the image:

+    docker compose build

+And then we can launch it:

-    docker compose up
+    docker compose up -d

 Now connect as above.